bcgov/action-deployer-openshift/README.md

     # Overwrite objects using `oc apply` or only create with `oc create`
     # Expected errors from `oc create` are handled with `set +o pipefail`
-    overwrite: true
+    overwrite: "true"

     ### Typical / recommended

+    # Name for any penetration test issues or artifacts
+    name: "frontend"

     # Template parameters/variables to pass
-    parameters: -p PR_NO=${{ github.event.number }}
+    parameters: -p ZONE=${{ github.event.number }}

     # Run a ZAProxy penetration test against any routes? [true/false]
+    # Requires `name` to be set if enabled/true
     penetration_test: false

-    # Allow ZAProxy alerts to fail the workflow? [true/false]
-    penetration_test_fail: false

-    # Provide a name for ZAProxy workflow artifacts; e.g. frontend, backend
-    # Without this multiple package artifact names can collide
-    penetration_test_artifact: frontend

-    # Provide a name to enable ZAProxy issue creation; e.g. frontend, backend
-    # If the issue exists, it adds new comments to the existing issue.
-    penetration_test_issue: frontend

     # Timeout seconds, only affects the OpenShift deployment (apply/create)
     # Default = "15m"